audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 --------------------------------------------------------------------------------

-2. Changes in version 1.3.6a5
+2. Changes in version 1.3.6a6

 Interface:
-        * Note Track now builds on Windows
+        * Note Track now supports export as a MIDI file
-        * Fixes/improvements for linked audio and label tracks (one desynchronisation bug remains when pasting audio into a greater number of tracks than were copied); now supports label shifting when changing pitch and tempo
+        * Linked audio and label tracks: improved support when source and target number of tracks differ and when cross-pasting different track types
-        * Added full label pasting support: now possible to paste multiple labels, region labels and labels with audio, and correct label text is now pasted

 Import / Export:
-        * Added full "on-demand" support (now with minimum file length of 30 seconds): clicking moves summary calculation point; supports split and merge of stereo tracks;
-           incompletely summarised tracks resume summary loading
-           automatically upon import; Status Bar progress indication
+        * On-demand now supports project saving during summarising;
+           reverts to stripey background; fixed some crashes due to threading issues
+        * Exports: Single AAC filter (M4A LC profile) with quality settings slider; removed FFmpeg formats already supported by Audacity; added explicit GSM 6.10 (WAV) filter; current project rate now used for all exports, with check for format-invalid rates; improvements to metadata support

 Effects:
-        * Fixed a bug where previewing Equalization curves more than once previewed the unmodified audio
-        * Improvements to DTMF generator

-Miscellaneous:
-        * Improved support for working with audio in excess of 2^31 samples (about 13.5 hours at 44100 Hz); some accessibility improvements
+        * LV2 plug-ins: added support (OS X and Linux only) for using synths as tone generators, scale point labels, grouped controls and i18n translations

 --------------------------------------------------------------------------------